jounihenrikki/bashy/README.md

       Once sourced, some help can be printed with bashyrc.help command.
 ### Mandatory source files
     .local/bin/bashy.bash
-      Bashy basic environment and functions
+      Bashy basic environment and functions.
+See 'bashy help'.

     .local/bin/complete.bash
-      Functions for command line completion
+      Functions for command line completion.
+See 'bashy help complete.bash'

     .local/bin/setopt.bash
-      Functions for command line option handling
+      Functions for command line option handling.
+See 'bashy help setopt.bash.

     .local/bin/validate.bash
-      Functions for datatytpe validation, used by setopt.bash
+      Generic functions for datatype validation used also by setopt.bash.
+See 'bashy help validate.bash'.
 ### Essential executables
     .local/bin/bashy
-      Companion tool for help and templates for scripts and libraries
+      Companion tool for help and templates for scripts and libraries.
+See 'bashy --help'.
+      Create your first Bashy script with 'bashy skeleton-with-comments myscript'

     .local/bin/bashy-logadm
     .local/bin/bashy-logs